CyberSource/cybersource-sdk-java/README.md

 - Copy the new US_export_policy.jar and local_policy.jar that you downloaded from Oracle to the $JAVA_HOME/jre/lib/security directory.
 ## Installing the SDK
 You do not need to download and build the source to use the SDK but if you want to do that, follow these steps:

-1. Clone this repository.

-2. Go to the sdk-java-master directory.

-3. To run the integration tests, edit the test_cybs.properties and make the following changes:

-a.
-Set merchantID, keyAlias and keyPassword to your merchantID.
-Please note that it is case-sensitive.

-b.
-Set keysDirectory to the directory where your key resides.
-Use forward-slashes for the directory separator, even on Windows.
-For example, "c:/keys"

-(Optional Additional Changes)
-c.
-Set targetAPIVersion to the latest version displayed at: https://<cybersource-host>/commerce/1.x/transactionProcessor/ By default, it is set to the latest version when the package was created.

-d.
-Modify the logging properties as appropriate.
-Use forward-slashes for the directory separator in the logDirectory value, even on Windows.
-The directory you specify must already exist.

-e.
-Set useSignAndEncrypted to true, Mechanism to encrypt the signed Payload.For more information about MLE, See Message Level Encryption at bottom.

-f.
-Set sendToProduction config parameter with toggle value "true/false"  to send requests to Cybersource production/testing environment. sendToProduction is initially set to false.
-Set it to true only when you are ready to send live transactions.

-g.
-Set sendToAkamai config parameter with toggle value "true/false" to turn on/off routing requests through Akamai to Cybersource.
-By default, it is set to true.

-h. "serverURL" config parameter will take precedence over sendToProduction and sendToAkamai config parameters.
-By default the "serverURL" configuration is commented out.

-i. if `enablejdkcert` parameter is set to true, certificates will be read from the JKS file specified at keysDirectory location.
-The JKS file should be of the same name as specified in keyFilename.

-j. `cacerts` property is considered only if `enablejdkcert` is set to true.
-If `cacerts` is set to true, certificates will be read from the cacerts folder under the JDK.
-Refer to JKS Creation section to know how to convert p12 to JKS

-k. "allowRetry" config parameter will only work for HttpClient.
-Set allowRetry config parameter to "true" to enable retry mechanism and set merchant specific values for the retry.
--    	Set integer values for config parameter numberOfRetries & retryInterval.
-Retry Interval is time delay for next retry in seconds. number of retry parameter should be set between
--    	1 to 5 any other value will throw an Error Message.
-Refer to the "Retry Pattern" section below.

-l.
-Please refer to the accompanying documentation for the other optional properties that you may wish to specify.

-4. Build this project using Maven.

 - Clone this repository.
 - Go to the `cybersource-sdk-java-master` directory.
 - To run the integration tests, edit the [test_cybs.properties](java/src/test/resources/test_cybs.properties) and make the following changes: